MicrosoftDocs/cloud-adoption-framework/docs/getting-started/migrate.md

 ## Ready

-Evaluate your migration readiness and then create a landing zone, and verify it with governance, security and operations.
+Evaluate your migration readiness and then create a landing zone, and verify it with governance, security, and operations.

 - **Landing zone**: Does the deployed landing zone align with the needs outlined in the adoption plan?